DjangoGirls/tutorial/en/python_introduction/instructions_part_two.md

     print('It works!')
 ```

 Notice how we've indented the next line of code by 4 spaces?
-We need to do this so Python knows what code to run if the result is true.
+We need to do this so Python knows what code to run if the result
-You can do one space, but nearly all Python programmers do 4 to make things
+is true.
+You can do one space, but nearly all Python programmers do 4 to make things look neat.
+A single Tab will also count as 4
-look neat.
-A single Tab will also count as 4 spaces as long as your text editor is set to
+spaces as long as your text editor is set to do so.
+When you made your choice, don't change it!If you already indented with 4 spaces,
-do so.
-When you made your choice, don't change it!
-If you already indented with 4 spaces, make any future indentation with 4
-spaces, too - otherwise you may run into problems.
+make any future indentation with 4 spaces, too - otherwise you may run into problems.

 Save it and give it another run: